BioBoost/course_programming_from_base_to_ace/docs/09_iterating/README.md

 :::codeoutput
 <pre>
 Welcome to the die thrower app.
-What is the total number you are looking for?
-9 Throwing 3
+What is the minimum total number you are looking for?
+15

-Throwing 1
+Throwing 5 - Total = 5
-Throwing 1
+Throwing 3 - Total = 8
-Throwing 1
+Throwing 5 - Total = 13
-Throwing 3
+Throwing 1 - Total = 14
-Perfect match
+Throwing 5 - Total = 19
 </pre>
 :::

-Now notice that if the user inputs `0` (or a negative number for that fact) as the total number, the body of the while loop is never executed (as the condition evaluates to `false` in that case) and execution jumps directly after the while loop.
+Now notice that if the user inputs `0` (or a negative number for that fact) as the minimum number, the body of the while loop is never executed (as the condition evaluates to `false` in that case) and execution jumps directly after the while loop.

 :::codeoutput
 <pre>
 Welcome to the die thrower app.
-What is the total number you are looking for?
-0 Perfect match
+What is the minimum total number you are looking for?
+0

 </pre>
 :::